Deadlock Pro-Wrestling: History

-On November 1, 2021, the formation of Deadlock Pro-Wrestling (DPW) was announced by Anthony Douglas (TonyPizzaGuy), James Darnell (Pulse), and John Blud (Johnny from NewLegacyInc), the hosts of the Deadlock Podcast.
+On November 1, 2021, the formation of Deadlock Pro-Wrestling (DPW) was announced by Anthony Douglas (TonyPizzaGuy), James Darnell (Pulse), and John Blud (Jawnny from NewLegacyInc), the hosts of the Deadlock Podcast.
 On December 11, DPW taped their first show, Fire, which aired on YouTube on December 16.
 The first episode of Fire introduced a tournament to crown the first DPW Worlds Champion.
-Fire would conclude on June 3, 2022, due to the series not being considered financially successful enough to continue doing.
+Fire would conclude on June 3, 2022, due to the series not being considered financially successful enough to continue.
 Thus, the company would stick to its monthly event format.

 On January 8, 2022, DPW produced their first internet pay-per-view (PPV) event named You Already Know, which aired on January 15.
 At the event, Bojack defeated Andrew Everett in the DPW Worlds Championship tournament finals to become the inaugural champion.
 On April 16, at Forever, The Reality (Chance Rizer and Patrick Scott) defeated The Workhorsemen (Anthony Henry and JD Drake) to became the first Worlds Tag Team Champions.
 On June 10, at Showdown In The Carolinas, Calvin Tankman defeated Kevin Ku in a tournament final to became the inaugural National Champion, and on August 6, at Believe The Hype, Raychell Rose defeated Rosemary in a tournament final to became the inaugural Women's Worlds Champion.

 On January 14, 2023, DPW held their first live PPV event named Live 1: Ali vs KENTo.
-On April 16, 2023, the promotion held Live 2 in New Jersey – marking their first event outside of North Carolina.
+On April 16, 2023, the promotion held Live 2 in New Jersey; this marked their first event outside of North Carolina.
 On April 25 and 27, 2023, DPW held a two-night collaboration event with Gatoh Move Pro Wrestling in Japan, which marked their first event outside of the United States.
 On December 2, 2023, DPW announced it would be touring outside of North Carolina for the year of 2024.
 Such locations included Texas and Illinois.

 On March 29, 2024, DPW announced that they had entered into a strategic partnership with fellow independent wrestling promotions West Coast Pro Wrestling and Prestige Wrestling.
-It was announced on June 7, 2024, all future DPW events, starting from Limit Break, would be made available on Wrestle Universe.
+It was announced on June 7, 2024 that all future DPW events, starting from Limit Break, would be made available on Wrestle Universe.

-On November 8, 2025, DPW announced the company would be going on an indefinite hiatus in 2026, with 4th Anniversary, being its last ever show in the US.
+On November 8, 2025, DPW announced the company would be going on an indefinite hiatus in 2026; 4th Anniversary will be its last ever show in the US.
+Despite the company's hiatus, Mei Suruga would continue to defend the Women's Worlds Championship in ChocoPro.